Orchestral Manoeuvres in the Dark: Subsequent reinventions

 The McCluskey-led OMD explored a dance-oriented approach on Sugar Tax (1991) and Liberator (1993); the latter has since drawn criticism from McCluskey.
 Ian Peel wrote that the band "defied expectations by updating their sound and becoming, if only briefly, relevant in the 90s".
 The group disbanded shortly after the release of Universal (1996), on which they strained for a more organic and acoustic sound.
 In reviewing The OMD Singles (1998), AllMusic asserted that the band "covered in a single career that same territory explored by the Human League, Erasure, Yaz[oo], New Order, and beyond."

 Since OMD's 2006 reformation, their material has been seen as more akin to their early output.
-PopMatters wrote that the group's 21st century work represents "one of the more successful second acts in modern pop history".
-The band are noted for their diverse contributions to the electronic, new wave, experimental, dance and post-punk genres throughout their career.
+PopMatters wrote that the group's 21st century oeuvre represents "one of the more successful second acts in modern pop history".
+The band are recognised for their diverse contributions to the electronic, new wave, experimental, dance and post-punk genres throughout their career.
+Goldmine stated, however, that "a cumbersome moniker and a somewhat intentional avoiding of the limelight" had rendered the group as "one of rock's most underrated and under-appreciated bands".
+OMD's work has nevertheless been complimented by peers including Mute Records boss Daniel Miller, the Human League's Philip Oakey, Soft Cell's Marc Almond, Thompson Twins' Tom Bailey, and producer Trevor Horn, who said, "What Orchestral Manoeuvres have achieved over the last few decades – that fusion of pop and electronic experimentation – is unique."
+Frontman McCluskey has gained the admiration of musicians such as Paul McCartney, John Robb, and Heaven 17's Martyn Ware; Joy Division's Peter Hook labelled him a "really underrated" talent.

 OMD have undertaken regular UK and international gigs since they reformed, staging their own tours and also embracing '80s revival festivals such as the Rewind Festival and Heritage Live.